kocaslam/OVAMO_CUHK/README.md

 new prebiotics and engineer new probiotics strains.

 There are a total of four parts:
-Part 0 - Wet lab of microbial growth
+  1) Part 0 - Wet lab of microbial growth;
-Part I - Growth characteristics
+  2) Part I - Growth characteristics;
-Part II - Explorative analysis
+  3) Part II - Explorative analysis;
-Part III - Genomics integration (optional)
+  4) Part III - Genomics integration (optional).

 Users are guided from the very begnning in obtaining the OD readout from microplat readers to the final output of explorative analysis output to gain biological insights.